clamsproject/aapb-annotations/README.md

 ## Repository-level Conventions
 ### Time Point Notation
-> `HH:MM:sc.msc` with a DOT
+> `hh:mm:ss.mmm` with a DOT

-The time format for all (gold) datasets in this repository is [ISO 8601 Time Format](https://en.wikipedia.org/wiki/ISO_8601).
+The time format for all (gold) datasets in this repository is [ISO 8601 Time Format](https://en.wikipedia.org/wiki/ISO_8601#Times).
 Specifically, with time precision of up to hours and down to 3-digits in milliseconds placed after seconds with a **DOT**, where `00:00:00.000` means the very beginning of a time-based media (not midnight real-time).

 This instruction is specifically to be  required for the "gold" data formats throughout this repository, except where exceptions are required and documented.
 (_TODO: Current/Old gold datasets and tools have yet to be converted._)
-During raw annotation however, the tool environments may use different time formats because of non-project authors.
+During raw annotation however, the tool environments may use different time formats because of non-in-house authors.
 Moving forward, the expectation for any in-house tools and apps are to use this standard.
 If configurable, the annotation tool should be configured to use this format.
 If possible, the annotator should also be instructed to use this format.